canonical/sphinx-stack-docs/docs/how-to/troubleshooting/rtd-issues.rst

 Probable cause
 ~~~~~~~~~~~~~~

-The ``.readthedocs.yaml`` file is not be accessible to the build system.
-This can happen if the file is missing or if it is not in the location configured in RTD.
+Inaccessibility of the  ``.readthedocs.yaml`` file in the build system can be caused if the file is missing or if it is not in the location configured at RTD.

 Resolution
 ~~~~~~~~~~

+Check the location of the ``.readthedocs.yaml`` file in your repository to ensure it is in the root directory.
 Read the Docs requires a ``.readthedocs.yaml`` file in the repository root to trigger a build; if this file is missing, the build will fail.

 The Canonical Sphinx Stack assumes, by default, that documentation content lives under ``/docs/`` and that ``.readthedocs.yaml`` is in the repository root, but neither location is a hard requirement.

-If your project uses a different structure, ensure that ``.readthedocs.yaml`` exists in the repository root and update its configuration values, and/or the Sphinx ``conf.py`` file, to point to the correct documentation source folder.
+If your project uses a different file layout structure than the default, ensure that ``.readthedocs.yaml`` exists as configured (not necessarily in the repository root) and update its configuration values in the Sphinx ``conf.py`` file.